scandum/crumsort/README.md

         }
 }
 ```
 Instead of using multiple swaps the fulcrum partition creates a 1 element swap space, with the pivot holding the original data.
 Doing so turns the 3 assignments from the swap into 2 assignments.
-Overall the fulcrum partition has a 10-20% performance improvement on random data.
+Overall the fulcrum partition has a 10-20% performance improvement.

-The biggest downside is that hoare partitioning takes advantage of leaving the pivot in the distribution, allowing it to perform an unguarded loop.
-This gives the hoare partition a 2x performance improvement in the worst case.
-If anyone experimented with such a partitioning scheme in the past they may have abonded it as useless.

-However, the swap space of the fulcrum partition can easily be increased from 1 to 32 elements to allow it to perform 16 unguarded comparisons at a time, which in turn also allows it to perform these comparisons in a branchless manner with no additional overhead.
+The swap space of the fulcrum partition can easily be increased from 1 to 32 elements to allow it to perform 16 boundless comparisons at a time, which in turn also allows it to perform these comparisons in a branchless manner with little additional overhead.

 Worst case handling
 -------------------